Best Dog Games to Play Indoors

 Then encourage your dog to sniff out the prize.
 You can use the command “Find” for this.
 When they find the right one give him lots of praise and/or let them have the treat.
 You can increase the challenge by adding more containers or spacing them out.
 This is an excellent dog training game which you can make as simple or as difficult as you wish.

-5. Dog Puzzle Toys
+5. Puzzle Toys for Dogs

 Puzzle games and treat dispensing toys make your four-legged friend work for snacks keeping them thinking, scheming, and moving all the while.